45-70 Ammo For Sale

 In 1873, the .45-70 was adopted for use in the 1873 Springfield trapdoor action rifle, after which it was improved in several important ways.
-Seven years after being introduced, the cartridge was effective against point targets out to a range of 300 yards, and had the capability of area effect fire out to 600 yards.
+Seven years after its introduction, the cartridge was effective against point targets out to a range of 300 yards, and had the capability of area effect fire out to 600 yards.

-The cartridge was used in military service until being phased out soon after the Spanish-American War.

-The end of service in the military actually marked the real beginning for the .45-70 as civilian big game hunters flocked to the cartridge.
-The heavy 405 grain FP bullet left the barrel travelling at 1,330 feet per second and a muzzle energy of nearly 1,600 foot pounds, easily harvesting bear, moose and bison at ranges inside 200 yards.
+The .45-70 was used in military service until being phased out soon after the Spanish-American War.
+This marked the real beginning for the .45-70, as civilian big-game hunters flocked to the cartridge.
+The heavy 405 grain FP bullet left the barrel travelling at 1,330 feet per second with a muzzle energy of nearly 1,600 foot pounds – easily harvesting bear, moose and bison at ranges inside 200 yards.
+The sheer power of the 45-70 has made it popular with hunting guides in Alaska who venture into bear country loaded with Trophy Bonded Bear Claw Federal 45-70 ammo in their lightweight lever-action rifles.
 Reloaders appreciate this cartridge for the ability to accept bullets weighing between 300 and 500 grains for a broad spectrum of uses.
 Some shooters have even used the .45-70 to take animals of the African "Big Five."
-Ammunition manufacturers today continue to produce this great cartridge, Hornady offering their FTX bullet in this caliber, and several others sell ammunition from their specialty JHP lines to hunters.
+Ammunition manufacturers today continue to produce this great cartridge, with Hornady offering their FTX bullet in this caliber, and several others offering ammo from their specialty JHP lines to hunters.